How to Create Multiple Sources of Income

 So that in the case something happened and I were injured or laid off, or the building I worked in burned down… (not that I want to burn it down or anything…) I would still have a good chunk of money rolling in every month.

-So after following my budgeting method I began using a couple years ago, I saved up enough money to pay of all my debt and had some extra cash saved up.
+So after following my budgeting method I began using a couple of years ago, I saved up enough money to pay of all my debt and had some extra cash saved up.

 This is when I began the process of incorporating multiple streams of cash flow into my total income.
 And… since I really like all of my readers so much… (like seriously, words can’t explain how grateful I am that you guys read my articles every week.)